 Available-for-sale financial assets are non-derivative financial assets that are either not suitable to be classified into other categories of financial assets due to their nature, or they are designated as such by management.
-They comprise investments in the equity of other entities where there is neither a fixed maturity nor fixed or determinable payments.
+They comprise investments in the equity of other entities where there is neither a fixed maturity nor fixed or determinable here they are expected to be sold within 12 months after the end of the reporting period.
+All other available-for-sale financial assets are prolonged decline in the market value of the instrument is considered a loss event.
+Impairment losses are recognised in profit or loss immediately.
+Also, any cumulative decline in fair value previously recognised in other comprehensive income is reclassified to profit or loss at this point.

 They are subsequently measured at fair value with changes in such fair value (i.e. gains or losses) recognised in other comprehensive income (except for impairment losses).
-When the financial asset is derecognised, the cumulative gain or loss pertaining to that asset previously recognised in other comprehensive income is reclassified into profit or loss.
+When the financial asset is derecognised, the cumulative gain or loss pertaining to that asset previously recognised in other comprehensive income is reclassified